-While not the end all be all of determining your homes value, square footage plays a large role in determining the price of your home.
-Over state your square footage and your house will probably be over priced compared to the competing homes.
+While not the end all be all of determining the value of your home, the size of your home plays a large role in determining the price of your home.
+Overstate your square footage and your house will probably be overpriced compared to the competing homes.

 Understate your square footage and you could be leaving money on the table and not receiving top dollar for your home.

-Lastly your house needs to appraise.
+One last point is your home needs to appraise.
 If you based your home on square footage that isn’t used by an appraiser you run the risk of tying your property up with a deal that may not close because your property does not appraise.

 Not Showing Your Home To The Right Buyers

-Buyer’s are not stupid.
-200 square feet on a 1800 square foot home could mean the difference of an office or even a small bedroom.
+Buyers are more educated about the market than you think.
+200 square feet on a 1800 square foot home could mean the difference between an office or even a small bedroom.

 Home Buyers and Square Footage

-Over state the square footage and it could lead to trouble legally or prevent your house from being sold or require multiple price changes before being it is eventually sold.
+Overstate the square footage and it could lead to trouble legally or prevent your house from being sold or require multiple price changes before it is eventually sold.

 If your lucky maybe you find that the assessors office or an appraisal has left a significant amount of square footage on the table.
 This certainly can increase the value and appeal of your home.

 Work with your listing agent to get your homes square footage accurate.
 If need be they should measure the house.
 Ultimately though you are responsible for what your agent does on your behalf so always make sure you are on board with what your listing agent is doing.